mozman/ezdxf/docs/source/howto/drawing-addon.rst

 The override color include an alpha transparency "#RRGGBBAA" value.
 An alpha value of "00" is opaque and "ff" is fully transparent.
-A transparent background colors still defines the foreground color!
+A transparent background color still defines the foreground color!

 .. hint::